markbosire/gcp-implementing-loadbalancing/README.md

 ### Explanation:

 - `gcloud compute instances create`: This is the base command to create a new Compute Engine instance.
-- `$INSTANCE`: This variable should contain the name of your instance
+- `$INSTANCE`: This variable should contain the name of your instance .
+Replace $INSTANCE with the specified INSTANCE name in the instruction
 - `--zone=$ZONE`: Specifies the zone where the instance will be created.
-The `$ZONE` variable should contain the specified zone .
+The `$ZONE` variable should contain the specified zone .Replace $ZONE with the specified zone name in the instruction
 - `--machine-type=e2-micro`: Sets the machine type to e2-micro

 This command creates a new Compute Engine instance with the specified name, in the given zone, using the e2-micro machine type.
 By default, it will use the Debian Linux image.